 Throughout its history, Clayworks has strategically expanded its offerings beyond ceramics classes to include specialized workshops, studio space rental for individual ceramists, and a gallery to promote and sell the work of both faculty and professional artists.

-Today, Clayworks' outreach into the Charlotte community is a significant part of is day-to-day operations.
-Through its mobile classroom, Monroe studio, and relationships with local Ys, libraries, and schools, Clayworks brings self-confidence, motivation, and creative skills to the many participants in its programs, including those in under-served communities and those with cognitive/developmental disabilities.
+Today, Clayworks' reach into the Charlotte community is a significant part of is day-to-day operations.
+Through its mobile classroom, Monroe Road studio, and relationships with local Y’s, libraries, and schools, Clayworks brings self-confidence, motivation, and creative skills to the many participants in its programs, including those in under-served communities and those with cognitive/developmental disabilities.